spdx/license-list-XML/CONTRIBUTING.md

 * The new license/exception will be officially  added to the next release of the SPDX License List.

 ## Other Contributions to the SPDX License List
 If you find an error or have a suggested update to an existing license, please open an Issue here.
-Someone will respond and depending on the nature of the Issue, it may be referred for further discusison on the mailing list or bi-weekly calls.
+Someone will respond and depending on the nature of the Issue, it may be referred for further discussion on the mailing list or bi-weekly calls.
 Examples of things that should be logged via an issue here (versus raised on the mailing list/discussed on calls) may include:
 * update an URL for a license
-* recommend additional markup for matching purposes (usually requirsd legal review)
+* recommend additional markup for matching purposes (usually requires legal review)